DemocracyDevelopers/raire-rs/README.md

 # RAIRE-rs

-# Important Note: This program is not yet ready for production use.

 This is a Rust port of RAIRE,
 based on software (c) Michelle Blom in C++ https://github.com/michelleblom/audit-irv-cp/tree/raire-branch documented in https://arxiv.org/pdf/1903.08804.pdf